 Using a cleaning rod and a cotton patch or the soft brush, clean the barrels again.
 This acts as a duster to remove any microscopic residue left by the wire brush.

 Change the patch or use a second soft brush and apply a small amount of gun oil and push through each barrel to leave a very thin layer of oil on the inside to keep rust at bay.

 For the end of season clean, an old toothbrush is a handy piece of kit.
 Use it to clean either side of the rib between the barrels getting rid of any debris that may have accumulated.
+Better still to use a toothbrush and a piece of loo roll as that helps to absorb any moisture that might be lurking.
 Run some gun oil down either side as this is an area where dirt can accumulate and rust can form.